Its-Just-Nans/csv-to-custom-json/docs/How-to-use.md

 import converter from "csv-to-custom-json/front"

 const doConversion = async () => {
-    // we pass an array wich contains all lines const result = await converter([
+    // we pass an array which contains all lines const result = await converter([
         "num1,num2,num3,num4",
         "1,2,3,4",